-A lot of elements contribute to the style of your bathroom – the flooring, the tile, the lighting, the paint, and even the tub, shower, and toilet.
-But no matter what other materials you choose, your bathroom vanity will be the biggest contributing factor in the overall impression of your space.
-A highly ornate antique vanity will make the exact same room look very different than if you put a sleek, modern vanity in it.
-So when you’re picking out a new bathroom vanity, you want to be aware of the bigger-than-average impact it will have, and consider carefully what style you want it to impart on your space.
+A lot of elements contribute to the style of your bathroom.
+The flooring, the tile, the lighting, the paint, and even the tub, shower, and toilet all play a part.
+But no matter what other materials you choose, your bathroom vanity will be the biggest contributing factor.
+Two otherwise identical bathrooms will look wildly different if all you change is the style of the vanity.
+So when you’re picking out a new bathroom vanity, be aware of the bigger-than-average impact it will have.
+Whatever choice you make will set the tone of the whole space.

 Antique-Inspired Vanities For An Opulent Bathroom